nyuhuyang/scRNAseq-MouseEyes/README.md

 Only RPE(Retinal Pigment Epithelium) is further subjected to a second round of unsupervised analysis following the same approach, resulting in 3 subclusters a tSNE analysis with ~0.05 resolution.

-#### 3.6 Compare differential expression in all major cell types across conditions
+#### 3.6 Compare differential expression in all major cell types between young and aged mouse

 Perictyes in 129_B6   <——vs——>  Perictyes in 129_B6_aged<br />
 Endothelial in 129_B6 <——vs——>  Endothelial in 129_B6_aged<br />